 Should scientists be flattered at what looks to be a new found respect for their expertise and research?
 Or as disputes rage over apparently contradictory evidence on issues ranging from abortion to drugs, is science being treated as a political tool for ends ill suited to its remit?
 Might evidence be used promiscuously to back up whatever political end is required, ignoring nuances for the sake of asserting ‘proof’ that this or that scheme is incontrovertible?
 Certainly when experts’ arguments run counter to the government’s often predetermined policy, their research is conveniently ignored as in the case of Professor David Nutt on drugs policy, or when scientific reticence about banning mephedrone came into conflict with political pressure.
 Conversely, is there a danger of scientists succumbing to policy-led research, which frequently – even if semi-consciously - moulds itself around the expected outcome for desired future policy?
 Can we make the distinction between legitimate areas of expertise for politicians and scientists?
 Can science and politics collaborate without damaging both?

 |David Willetts MP|

 Minister of State for Universities and Science; author, The Pinch: how baby boomers took their children's future - and why they should give it back

 James Martin Professor of Science and Civilization; director, Institute for Science, Innovation and Society, University of Oxford

 |Dr James Panton|

-head of politics, Magdalen College School; associate lecturer in Social Sciences, The Open University
+Head of politics, Magdalen College School, Oxford; associate lecturer in politics and philosophy, Open University

 |Dr Evan Harris|